 January in Dublin is especially packed with great events.
 Two of our favorites are the Temple Bar TradFest and the Dublin Bowie Festival.

-Another must see, scheduled from 7-13 January, is the Dublin Bowie Festival, celebrating the work and life of David Bowie.
+Another must see is the Dublin Bowie Festival, celebrating the work and life of David Bowie.

 You might also like: